Optimization-based Unfolding in High-Energy Physics: Methods

 The squared matrix $Q$ contains real-valued coefficients $Q_{ij}$ defining the interaction between variable $x_i$ and $x_j$.
 The optimal solution of the corresponding QUBO problem is the binary vector~$\boldsymbol{x}^*$ minimizing the function $f_Q$:

 It is straightforward to show that the unfolding formulation in \eqref{l2-norm-min} is mathematically equivalent to the following optimization problem over the integer-valued vector $\boldsymbol{z}$:

 However, to rewrite this problem as a QUBO in~\eqref{qubo}, each integer variable $z_i$ (i.e., the number of entries in bin $i$) must be encoded into a binary vector~$\boldsymbol{x}_i$ (i.e., a bitstring of length~$l_i$).
 Following the approach in~\cite{krakoff_controlled_2022}, we use a generalized version of the proposed encoding strategy to have a tunable resolution in each bin.
 In particular, each variable is encoded as $z_i = \boldsymbol{p}_i \cdot \boldsymbol{x}_i$, where $\boldsymbol{p}_i = (2^0, 2^1, \dots, 2^{l_i-1})$ is the precision vector of length $l_i$ for bin $i$.

-The length $l_i$ determines the number of bits used to represent $z_i$, and thus the resolution.
-It must be chosen to resolve the whole range of integers $[0, z_i^{\mathrm{max}}]$ in order to not lose information.
-Thus, we have~$l_i = \lceil \log_2 ( z_i^{\mathrm{max}} ) \rceil $ with $\lceil q \rceil$ denoting the ceiling function that returns the smallest integer greater or equal to~$q$.
+The integer $l_i$ corresponds to the number of bits used in the representation of $z_i$, and thus sets the resolution.
+It is determined as $l_i = \left\lceil \log_2 (\eta n_i / \epsilon_i) \right\rceil$, where $\epsilon_i$ is the bin by bin detection efficiency, $\eta$ is a hyperparameter controlling the desired resolution, and $\lceil q \rceil$ denotes the ceiling function that returns the smallest integer greater or equal to~$q$.
 Using this encoding strategy, the linear and quadratic terms of the optimization problem in~\eqref{int-optimization} can be expressed as:

 The bitstring $\boldsymbol{x} \in \{0,1\}^n$ corresponds to the whole vector of binary variables, and it is obtained by concatenating all the bitstrings $\boldsymbol{x}_i$ for each bin.
 The real-valued vector $\boldsymbol{a}_{\mathrm{bin}}$ and matrix $B_{\mathrm{bin}}$ represent respectively the linear and the quadratic interactions of the variables defined by the encoding procedure.
 Notice that the scaling of the required total number of bits $n = \sum_{i=1}^M l_i$ is linear with the number of bins of the histogram and logarithmic with the number of entries in each bin.
 Based on~\eqref{eqn:discrete_rewriting}, we can rewrite~\eqref{int-optimization} as the following minimization problem: